 Understanding the basics can help you prepare to face your audit head-on

-In advance of your meeting with a lawyer, it can be helpful to learn some key points about IRS audits and how they work.
+In advance of your meeting with a lawyer, it can be helpful to learn some key points about What You Need to Know about an IRS audit and how they work.
 Consider the following:

 Documentation is key: